BLOG

 Share Article

-Troll strategies are not just entertainment.
+Governor Gavin Newsom’s strategies are not just entertainment.
 They are a working method for shaping attention in feeds.
-That method can be adapted for public interest goals.
+That method can be adapted for any media with public interest goals.

 For NGOs this is not a sideshow.
 It is a live case study in traction.
-The mechanics travel across issues if you build them into a system.
+The mechanics travel across issues if they’re built to give users a good User eXperience.

 Opponents already combine premium creative, deep audience insight and deliberate distribution.
 They grow by design while many civic actors stay inside familiar circles.
 That is why organic traction skews away from the public interest.